It is a chronic disorder that causes recurrent unprovoked seizures.

-- Some disease or fever
+- Some diseases or fever

 - Bright lights, intermittent or specific patterns of colors

-- Excessive consumption of caffeine, alcohol, medicines or drugs
+- Excessive consumption of caffeine, alcohol, medicines, or drugs

-- Omission of food, overeating or specific food ingredients
+- Omission of food, overeating, or specific food ingredients

 Identifying triggers is not always easy.
 A single incident does not always mean that something is a trigger.
 It is often a combination of factors that trigger a seizure.

-A good way to find your triggers is to keep a diary of events.
+An excellent way to find your triggers is to keep a diary of events.
 After each attack, keep in mind the following:

 - Day and hour